CIPHER-000/lead_qualification_automation/README.md

-# 🔍 LinkedIn Lead Qualification Automation (n8n)
+# 🔍 Twitter "x" Lead Qualification Automation (n8n)

-This project filters and qualifies LinkedIn posts using keyword rules and Ideal Customer Profile (ICP) logic.
+This project filters and qualifies Twitter posts using keyword rules and Ideal Customer Profile (ICP) logic.
 It deduplicates results and stores high-confidence matches in a structured format with the date of extraction.

 > ⚠️ **Note:** Dummy data for posts, keyword rules, and ICP logic is already pre-defined within the provided workflow.
 You do **not** need to manually create `keywords.json` or `icp_config.json` unless you want to customize them.